THE UNFORGETTABLE FIRE

 TRACKS: 1) A Sort of Homecoming; 2) Pride (In the Name of Love); 3) Wire; 4) The Unforgettable Fire; 5) Promenade; 6) 4th of July; 7) Bad; 8) Indian Summer Sky; 9) Elvis Presley and America; 10) MLK

-U2 (formed in 1976, originally under the name Feedback, then The Hype) is comprised of vocalist Bono (Paul David Hewson), guitarist The Edge (David Howell Evans), bassist Adam (Charles) Clayton, and drummer (Laurence Joseph) “Larry” Mullen Jr..
+U2 (formed in 1976, originally under the name Feedback, then The Hype) is composed of vocalist Bono (Paul David Hewson), guitarist The Edge (David Howell Evans), bassist Adam (Charles) Clayton, and drummer (Laurence Joseph) “Larry” Mullen Jr..
 They are primarily recognized for their ability to mesh together “conscious” and “extroverted” pop rock sensitivities with a variety of post-punk and alternative rock leanings, as well as their collaborations with the esteemed duo of musicians/producers Daniel Lanois and Brian Eno.

 U2 are a more than fascinating group, as they have managed to earn the ire of critics and audiences more than a few times.
 First, they were accused of elevating themselves to the same level as many rock legends in the competent but misguided studio/live hybrid Rattle and Hum (1988).
 Second, after their highly successful re-invention with the more personal and experimental Achtung Baby (1991), they strayed away from their classic style and experimented with electronic music, a decision that had more than a fair share of critics.
 Today, however, these electronic albums seem to be more fondly regarded, as, in the 2000’s, U2 settled into a pop rock formula that captured most of what people would expect the group’s music to be, and this formula started wearing thin soon after it came to be.
 It’s also possible to go in detail on the flak the group have received for both their activism and that of Bono’s, but what is more interesting is how this relates to their music.